powerapi-ng/joulehunter/docs/guide.md

 ### Profile a Python script

-Call Pyinstrument directly from the command line.
-Instead of writing `python script.py`, type `pyinstrument script.py`.
-Your script will run as normal, and at the end (or when you press `^C`), Pyinstrument will output a colored summary showing where most of the time was spent.
+Call joulehunter directly from the command line.
+Instead of writing `python script.py`, type `joulehunter script.py`.
+Your script will run as normal, and at the end (or when you press `^C`), joulehunter will output a colored summary showing where most of the time was spent.

 Here are the options you can use:

-    Usage: pyinstrument [options] scriptfile [arg] ...
+    Usage: joulehunter [options] scriptfile [arg] ...

     Options:
       --version             show program's version number and exit